Isaiah 7 – Shear-Jashub and Immanuel

 i.
 “He was a cowardly, superstitious and hypocritical ruler, one of the worst kings Judah ever had.”
 (Bultema)

 i.
-The attack on Jerusalem was ultimately unsuccessful, but the war against Judah took a great toll against the southern kingdom.
-2 Chronicles 28:6 documents the damage: For Pekah the son of Remaliah killed one hundred and twenty thousand in Judah in one day, all valiant men, because they had forsaken the LORD God of their fathers.
+The attack on Jerusalem was ultimately unsuccessful, but the war against Judah greatly weakened the kingdom southern tribes.
+2 Chronicles 28:6 documents the damage: For Pekah the son of Remaliah killed one hundred and twenty thousand in Judah in one day, all valiant men, because they had forsaken the Lord God of their fathers.
 2 Chronicles 28:5 says that the Syrian army carried away a great multitude of them as captives.
-The king of Israel also captured 200,000 men, women and children as captives, but sent them back to Judah at the command of the prophet Oded (2 Chronicles 28:8-15).
+The king of Israel also captured 200,000 men, women and children, but sent them back to Judah at the command of the prophet Oded (2 Chronicles 28:8-15).

 i.
 When Ahaz went to meet Tiglath-Pileser, his new master, in Damascus, he saw the pagan altars and places of sacrifice.
-He copied these designs and remodeled the temple of the LORD in Jerusalem after the pattern of the pagan temple and altars in Damascus.
-Ahaz is a powerful, extreme example of someone who enters into an ungodly alliance for “good” reasons and is thoroughly corrupted thereby (2 Kings 16:10-18).
+He copied these designs and remodeled the temple of the Lord in Jerusalem after the pattern of the pagan temple and altars in Damascus.
+Ahaz is a powerful, extreme example of someone who enters into an ungodly alliance for “good” reasons yet becomes thoroughly corrupted and compromised (2 Kings 16:10-18).

 d.
 Syria’s forces are deployed in Ephraim: Ephraim is another title for the northern nation of Israel.
 King Ahaz heard that Syria and Israel had joined together to make war against Judah.

 e.
 So his heart and the heart of his people were moved as the trees of the woods are moved with the wind: King Ahaz and his people react with fear instead of with trust in God.
 They are shaken and unstable in their hearts.